TITLE 8 SOCIAL SERVICES

 (1) Program-related court cases:

-(a) Criminal or civil court proceedings involving the establishment of paternity and enforcement of child and medical support for recipients, prosecution for fraud, suits for recovery of fraudulently obtained public assistance benefits, third-party recovery, and custody hearings regarding custody of children for whom public assistance is being provided are considered part of the public assistance programs administered by the department.
-The department or its interests may be represented in such cases by an attorney from the office of general counsel (OGC), CSED, CYFD, by a local district attorney, by a representative of the attorney general's office or by a federal prosecutor.
+(a) Criminal or civil court proceedings involving the establishment of paternity and enforcement of child and medical support for recipients, prosecution for fraud, suits for recovery of fraudulently obtained public assistance benefits, third-party recovery, and custody hearings regarding custody of children for whom public assistance is being provided are considered part of the public assistance programs administered by the HCA.
+The HCA or its interests may be represented in such cases by an attorney from the office of general counsel (OGC), CSSD, CYFD, by a local district attorney, by a representative of the attorney general's office or by a federal prosecutor.

-(2) Non-program related court cases: Any person or attorney seeking confidential information from a case record for a non-program related court case should direct a properly issued subpoena to the appropriate local county office with a copy also sent to the department’s OGC.
-The department will seek to preserve the confidentiality of the case record unless the release of the information is expressly authorized by federal and state laws and regulations or is otherwise ordered by a court of competent jurisdiction.
+(2) Non-program related court cases: Any person or attorney seeking confidential information from a case record for a non-program related court case should direct a properly issued subpoena to the appropriate local county office with a copy also sent to the HCA’s OGC.
+The HCA will seek to preserve the confidentiality of the case record unless the release of the information is expressly authorized by federal and state laws and regulations or is otherwise ordered by a court of competent jurisdiction.

 8.100.100.15 PUBLIC INFORMATION ACT: